BastianValhoj/sciqisHomodyneTomography/README.md

+All these calculations are available in the notebook [reconstruct.ipynb](HomoTomo/reconstruct.ipynb)

 ## Reconstruction for a cat state

 Now we show the results for an even cat state: $\ket{\alpha} + \ket{\alpha}$ with $\alpha = 2+i$ as before.